SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 Brainstorm topic ideas

 As an example, imagine your target audience consists of single moms.
-One of your topic groups could consist of the keywords:
+One of your topic groups could consist of the following keywords:

-• when to introduce your new boyfriend to your kids.
+- when to introduce your new boyfriend to your kids

 All of these have to do with dating as a single mom.